madwizz/madwizz/README.md

 # Hi!👋

 ### 🥸  About Me :
 My name is Dmitrii.
-I'm a junior front-end developer.
-I love vinyl, VR and learning new about web tech.
+I'm a miltilingual web developer.
+I love vinyl, VR, linguistics and learning new about web tech.

 ### 🛠️ Things I work with :
 <div>